 Alden Lee is a Principal of the firm.
 His practice involves complex business litigation with an emphasis on high stakes patent litigation.
 Mr. Lee advises both multinational corporations and emerging companies in matters involving a variety of technologies such as computer security, wireless networking, and cloud computing and data transfer.
 Working closely with in-house counsel, high-level executives, and engineers, Mr. Lee counsels clients on case strategy and discovery practices in multiple Federal jurisdictions including the Northern District of California, the Eastern District of Virginia, the Eastern District of Texas, the Middle District of Florida, and the District of Delaware.

 Mr. Lee has extensive experience litigating both patent enforcement and defense cases.
-He has a strong background in patent portfolio analysis, motion and discovery practice, and trial preparation, including working with expert witnesses on highly technical analyses and subject matter.
-He has also advised clients on, negotiated, and drafted transactional documents such as settlement, licensing, and vendor agreements.
+He has a strong background in patent portfolio analysis, motion and discovery practice, and trials, including working with expert witnesses on highly technical analyses and subject matter.

 Mr. Lee holds a Juris Doctor degree from Emory University School of Law and a Bachelor of Science degree in Computer Engineering from the University of California, Davis.

 In ASML, Inc. v.
 XTAL, Inc. (Cal.
 Sup.
 Ct., Santa Clara), Mr. Lee represented the plaintiff in a trade secret misappropriation action involving complex computational lithography technology and helped obtain a jury verdict for ASML in excess of $845 million, the highest ranked intellectual property victory in the United States for 2018 according to the National Law Journal.